harlanx/online_service_homepage/README.md

 # online_service_homepage

+Visit the working preview on [Harmony](https://harlanx.github.io/online_service_homepage/) deployed via Github Pages.

 A responsive and adaptive online service homepage website layout themed for a Community with interesting stories to tell.
 The website is created using Dart with Flutter SDK for Web (Hummingbird).

-Disclaimer: All names were fictional and the images of people and other assets was used for educational purposes only.

 ## Previews